 Jon has two main roles.
 First, he is an artist on our team.
 He creates visual and design elements, from websites, to event flyers, to evangelistic tracts, to presentations and more.
 He enjoys assisting our team and impacting the communities they serve by providing these important assets.
 Second, Jon works directly with the local community using art as a platform to build relationships and share Christ.
 The arts have a way of engaging people, especially Italians, and connecting with them in a unique and powerful way.
 So, Jon teaches art classes to youth, does live painting at evangelistic outreaches, produces and shares his own worshipful art, and facilitates art seminars and workshops at camps and conferences.
 He has also served as a consultant to churches who want to know what it means to do art as worship, to integrate the arts into church life and to encourage Christian artists to appropriately use their gifts in ministry.

 As an artist Jon experiences God during the creating process.
-He recently finished a series of 15 paintings while in Italy titled, “The Hope of Glory”.
+His latest series of paintings includes 15 pieces he created while in Italy and is titled, “The Hope of Glory”.
 Each piece was inspired by a different passage in the book of Revelation.
 Presenting his work in art shows is one way that he can share his experience with God during the creative process, with others and let God take it beyond Himself.
 Jon looks forward to these art shows and the opportunities it will provide for attendees to have personal encounters with God as well as to experience the effectiveness of art ministry firsthand.

 Jon has also recently discovered a love for a functional art form: hand crafting pens.
 A handcrafted pen is a piece of art that you can carry around with you and enjoy all day but he also has a vision for the way it can be a catalyst for restoration for survivors of trafficking in Italy.
 You can view Jon’s handcrafted pens on his artist website and read more there about why they are more than just pens.

 God has been clearly building momentum in this country among his people to respond to the crisis of trafficking and Erika is privileged that God is giving her strategic ways to lead this movement.
-Recently, she organized the kick-off event for ATR which was attended by 30 participants representing 8 organizations in Italy.
-It was a rich time of officially introducing the mission and vision of ATR, building partnerships, networking, and mutual encouragement.
+In 2016, she organized the second bi-annual conference for ATR which was attended by 60 participants representing 8 organizations in Italy.
+We are looking forward to another conference this September 2018.
 There are very few resources here for those who want to be trained to do this work, so Erika managed a translation project to produce an Italian version of the Hands that Heal: International Curriculum to Train Caregivers of Trafficking Survivors.
-It was completed and October 2015 and will serve the nation as the first manual like it in Italy.
+It was completed in October 2015 and is the first manual like it in Italy.
+In January 2018 we certified 21 people on the material who represent 8 ministry groups across Italy where they returned to equip even more with what they’ve learned.

-Erika will also be working with Vite Trasformate, a local anti-trafficking ministry, participating in street outreach to prostituted persons and helping to facilitate a drop-in center so that victims who are reached can be helped more extensively there in a safe environment.
-Additionally, we are working on beginning a micro-enterprise business to employ survivors of trafficking in Italy so that they have an alternative way to make an income as they rebuild their lives.
+Erika also works with Vite Trasformate, a local anti-trafficking ministry, as part of the prayer team while teams do street outreach.
+Additionally, we have initiated and been building a micro-enterprise business for a year now to employ survivors of trafficking in Italy so that they have an alternative way to make an income as they rebuild their lives.